me-box/databox/documents/Documentation.md

 * [Databox-container-manager](https://github.com/me-box/core-container-manager) Container manager controls build, installation and running functions of the other databox components.
 * [databox-arbiter](https://github.com/me-box/core-arbiter) Arbiter manages the flow of data by minting tokens and controlling store discovery.
 * [databox-export-service](https://github.com/me-box/core-export-service) This service controls the data to be exported to external URLs.
-* [databox-store-timeseries](https://github.com/me-box/store-timeseries)  This is a data store used by apps and drivers to store and retrieve JSON data or JPEG images.
+* [core-store](https://github.com/me-box/core-store)  This is a data store used by apps and drivers to store and retrieve JSON data or JPEG images.
+* [core-ui](https://github.com/me-box/core-ui)  This is the databox default user interface.
-* [databox-app-server](https://github.com/me-box/platform-app-server) This is a Server for storing and serving databox manifests.
+* [driver-app-store](https://github.com/me-box/driver-app-store) This is a driver for retrieving manifests and making them available to your databox.

 ## Other